Table of Contents

 - The key is shown once.
 Store it in a password manager or secrets vault on creation; there is no retrieval flow.

-Beehiiv’s API and integrations marketing page advertises “1,000+ apps via Zapier and Make” as the official no-code path, alongside the raw REST API and webhooks.
-That framing matters because it tells you which integrations Beehiiv is actively investing in.
-Make is Beehiiv-blessed; n8n is not formally listed but has two production-grade community paths covered below.
+Beehiiv's API and integrations marketing page advertises "1,000+ apps via Zapier and Make" as the official no-code path, sitting next to the raw REST API and webhooks.
+Read that as a signal of where Beehiiv puts its integration money.
+Make is the blessed path. n8n is not on the official list, but it has two production-grade community routes, both covered below.

 2. The n8n + Beehiiv pattern